Cr1t-GYM/jenkins-action-poc/README.md

 This is the POC of Jenkinsfile Runner Action for GitHub Actions in GSoC 2022.

 ## Introduction
 Jenkinsfile Runner Action for GitHub Actions aims at providing one-time runtime context for Jenkins pipeline.
-The users are able to run the pipeline at the GitHub Actions by only providing the Jenkinsfile and the definition of GitHub workflow.
+The users are able to run the pipeline in GitHub Actions by only providing the Jenkinsfile and the definition of GitHub workflow.
 This project is powered by [jenkinsfile-runner](https://github.com/jenkinsci/jenkinsfile-runner) mainly.
 The plugin downloading step is powered by [plugin-installation-manager-tool](https://github.com/jenkinsci/plugin-installation-manager-tool).

 You can configure the pipeline environment by using other GitHub Actions or providing JCasC Yaml file powered by [configuration-as-code-plugin](https://www.jenkins.io/projects/jcasc/).